-Our gross margin percentage was 58.5% and 52.3% in the first quarter of fiscal 2010 and first quarter of fiscal 2009, respectively.
-The increase in gross margin percentage was primarily attributed to the higher production levels during the first quarter of fiscal 2010 when compared to fixed overhead costs charged to cost of sales.
-Additionally, due to the broad based nature of revenue increase, revenue from our Mature and Mainstream products, which typically carry a higher gross margin than our New product categories, increased during the first quarter of fiscal 2010.
-We continue to benefit from the cost reduction actions undertaken over the last year, primarily lower freight-in costs.
+Our gross margin percentage was 61.2% and 59.9% in the second quarter and first six months of fiscal 2010, respectively, compared to 52.4% and 52.4% in the second quarter and first six months of fiscal 2009, respectively.
+The increase in gross margin percentage during 2010 compared to 2009 was primarily attributed to the significantly higher production levels during the first six months of fiscal 2010 when compared to fixed overhead costs charged to cost of sales.
+Additionally, due to the broad based nature of our revenue increase, revenue from our Mature and Mainstream products, which typically carry a higher gross margin than our New product categories, increased during the first six months of fiscal 2010.
+We continue to benefit from the cost reduction actions undertaken over the prior year, primarily lower freight-in costs.
+We also realized a benefit related to some sales of older, fully reserved products in the second quarter of fiscal 2010.

-Research and development expense was \$14.7 million and \$14.9 million in the first quarter of fiscal 2010 and first quarter of fiscal 2009, respectively.
+Research and development expense was \$15.2 million and \$29.8 million in the second quarter and first six months of fiscal 2010, respectively, compared to \$13.8 million and \$28.7 million in the second quarter and first six months of fiscal 2009, respectively.
 Research and development expenses consist primarily of personnel, masks, engineering wafers, third-party design automation software, assembly tooling and qualification expenses.
-The decrease in the first quarter of fiscal 2010 compared to the first quarter of fiscal 2009, was primarily a result of a decrease in labor costs as a result of the restructuring plans implemented in the third and fourth quarters of fiscal 2009 (collectively referred to as the "2009 restructuring plans").
-We believe that a continued commitment to research and development is essential to maintain product leadership and provide innovative new product offerings, and therefore we expect to continue to make significant future investments in research and development.
-As we continue to move to more advanced process technologies such as 65nm, mask and engineering wafer costs are becoming increasingly more expensive and will therefore increasingly represent a greater proportion of total research and development expenses.
+This increase in fiscal 2010 compared to fiscal 2009 was primarily a result of an increase in mask costs, engineering wafer related costs and accrued bonus costs recorded in connection with the 2010 Cash Incentive Compensation Plan.
+We believe that a continued commitment to research and development is essential to maintain product leadership and provide innovative new product off erings, and therefore we expect to continue to make significant future investments in research and development.
+As we continue to move to more advanced process technologies such as 65nm, mask and engineering wafer costs are becoming increasingly more expensive and will therefore represent a greater proportion of total research and development expenses.

-Selling, general and administrative expense was \$15.4 million and \$12.9 million in the first quarter of fiscal 2010 and first quarter of fiscal 2009, respectively.
-The increase in fiscal 2010 compared to fiscal 2009 was primarily a result of an increase in sales commission related costs and accrued bonus recorded in connection with the 2010 Cash Incentive Compensation Plan.
+Selling, general and administrative expense was \$16.4 million and \$31.8 million for the second quarter and first six months of fiscal 2010, respectively, compared to \$13.6 million and \$26.5 million in the second quarter and first six months of fiscal 2009, respectively.
+This increase in fiscal 2010 compared to fiscal 2009 was primarily a result of an increase in sales commission costs, marketing related costs and accrued bonus costs recorded in connection with the 2010 Cash Incentive Compensation Plan.

-Amortization of intangible assets was \$0.2 million in the first quarter of fiscal 2009.
-Intangible assets related to the acquisition of the FPGA business of Agere Systems, Inc. on January 18, 2002 became fully amortized during the first quarter of fiscal 2009.
+Amortization of intangible assets was \$0.2 million in the first six months of fiscal 2009.
+Intangible assets related to the acquisition of the FPGA business of Agere Systems, Inc. on January 18, 2002 and became fully amortized during the first quarter of fiscal 2009.

-The Company implemented restructuring plans during the fiscal years 2005, 2007, 2008 ("2008 restructuring plan") and 2009.
-Included in our Condensed Consolidated Statement of Operations and reported as Restructuring charges for the first quarter of fiscal 2010 is a net charge of \$0.1 million which is primarily related to severan ce costs under the 2009 restructuring plans.
-Included in our Condensed Consolidated Statement of Operations and reported as Restructuring charges for the first quarter of fiscal 2009 is a net credit of less than \$0.1 million primarily resulting from changes in original estimates under the 2008 restructuring plan.
+The Company implemented restructuring plans during the fiscal years 2005, 2007, 2008 and 2009 ("2009 restructuring plan").
+Included in our Condensed Consolidated Statements of Operations and reported as Restructuring charges for the second quarter and first six months of fiscal 2010 is a net credit of \$0.1 million primarily resulting from changes in original estimates of severance and related costs under the 2009 restructuring plan.